The University of Pennsylvania diploma has been printed in Latin since its first graduating class in 1757.

 An Apostille is a seal used by countries within the Hague Convention to assess the authenticity of a signature.
 A Department of State Certification performs a similar duty for a group of other countries.
 The Office of the University Secretary can assist in preparation for either seal.
 The University charges a flat $15 processing fee, while the State charges $15 per document sealed.
 This process usually takes 3 to 4 weeks.
-To request assistance, please complete the form to request an Apostille, the appropriate fees and the document (s) requiring the seal.
+To request assistance, please complete the form to request an Apostille or State Certification, the appropriate fees and the document (s) requiring the seal.
 Processing of an Apostille cannot begin until this form and payment have been received.

 For additional information about any of the services above, please contact: